 Icons are not meant to show us an actual likeness of a person.
-Their purpose is to remind us of the virtues of the saint shown.
-When we venerate an icon, we remember the lives of the saints before us who have obtained an eternal reward.
+Their purpose is to remind us of the virtues (holy qualities) of the saint shown.
 Icons inspire us to turn away from sin and live as the saints lived, so that we too may reach heaven.

-How "Sancta Maria Salus Populi Romani" was Made
+How "Sancta Maria Salus Populi Romani" was made

-This icon was painted on solid wood about one and a half inches thick and about 48 inches tall x 30 wide.
-Icons were usually painted on solid wood planks joined edge to edge with dowels.
-After this support was constructed, it was covered with many layers of gesso.
+This icon was painted on solid wood.
+It is about 48 inches tall x 30 inches wide.
+The wood was then covered with many layers of gesso ("jess-o".)
 Gesso is a kind of thick paint made with glue and chalk, marble dust, or plaster.
-The layers of gesso are sanded to give a smooth, white ground, or surface, for painting.
-Finally, the areas to be covered with gold leaf are given an additional ground made of red clay and glue called bole.
+The layers of gesso are sanded to give a smooth, white surface for painting.
+Finally, the areas to be covered with gold are given an additional layer made of red clay and glue called bole.
 On my copy of the icon shown above, I have left the layers of bare wood, gesso, and bole exposed in the upper left corner.

-To apply the gold leaf, glue is brushed on the areas of clay bole ground.
 Gold leaf is very finely hammered gold.
-Fragile, extremely thin sheets of leaf are carefully laid down on the glue and burnished with an agate stone.
-Painting the saint's image can now begin.
+To apply gold leaf to an icon, glue is brushed on the clay bole.
+The fragile, extremely thin sheets of gold leaf are carefully laid down on the glue.
+The gold is then rubbed smooth with an agate stone.
+After the gold is in place, the saint's image can then be painted.

-Most ancient icons were painted with a medium called egg tempera.
+Most icons were painted with a medium called egg tempera.
 It is made, as you may have guessed, from chicken eggs.
 Dry pigments are mixed with the yolk of an egg and applied to the painting with a small brush.

-Egg tempera dries quickly and is not readily blended on the painting's surface.
-Therefore, many smaller brushstrokes are necessary to create subtle shifts of color or shading.
-After the paint has dried for several weeks, it is buffed to a low sheen or varnished.
+Egg tempera dries quickly and is not easy to blend on the painting's surface.
+Many small brushstrokes are necessary to create shifts of color and shading.
+After the paint has dried for several weeks, it is permanent and can be buffed to a low sheen or varnished.

-Icons have a long history with both the Greek (Eastern) and Latin (Western) Churches.
-They may look strange to us, being used to photos and realistic art.
-However, knowing the devotional purpose of "iconography," we can appreciate icons for symbolic meaning as windows into heaven.
+Icons have a long history in both the Greek (Eastern) and Latin (Western) Churches.
+They may look strange to us because we are used to photos and realistic art.
+But if we know the devotional purpose of icons, we can appreciate their symbolic meaning as "windows into heaven."